-- (a) In conjunction with modeling baseline onsite carbon stocks described in subchapter 5.2.1 for projects on private land or subchapter 5.2.2 for projects on public land: - (1) Forecast the harvesting of trees from within the project area that would have occurred in the baseline, following the requirements of appendix B;

-- (2) Derive the standing live tree carbon stocks and standing dead tree carbon stocks from the growth and harvesting model, which would have been harvested in each reporting period of the 100 year baseline for the purpose of producing wood products; trees of noncommercial sizes and species are excluded; and - (3) Calculate the average annual amount of carbon that would have been harvested in the baseline (BC{hv.n} for use in equations C.8 and C.17). - (b) On an annual basis, determine the amount of carbon in standing live and standing dead trees (bole only, excluding bark) that would have been harvested during the reporting period for the purpose of producing wood products and would have remained stored in wood products over 100 years, following the requirements and methods in appendix C; trees of noncommercial sizes and species are excluded.
+- (a) In conjunction with modeling baseline onsite carbon stocks described in subchapter 5.2.1 for projects on private land or subchapter 5.2.2 for projects on public land: - (1) Forecast the harvesting of trees from within the project area that would have occurred in the baseline, following the requirements of appendix B; - (2) Derive the amount of carbon in standing live and standing dead trees (whole tree including belowground biomass and bark) from the growth and harvesting model, which would have been harvested in each reporting period of the 100 year baseline for the purpose of producing wood products; trees of noncommercial sizes and species are excluded; and - (3) Calculate the average annual amount of carbon that would have been harvested in the baseline (BC{hv,n} for use in equations 5.10, C.8, and C.17). - (b) On an annual basis, determine the amount of carbon in standing live and standing dead trees (bole only, excluding bark) that would have been harvested during the reporting period for the purpose of producing wood products and would have remained stored in wood products over 100 years, following the requirements and methods in appendix C; trees of noncommercial sizes and species are excluded.